yieknee/media-ranker/README.md

 Mimic the site's functionality around Users and Voting:
 - Allow users to "log in" to the site, and use the `session` to keep track of which user is currently logged in for a given browser
+- Allow the users to see the top 10 for each media type on the main page
 - Allow users to vote for media, and sort media by vote count whenever a list of media is displayed
 - Add a list of voting users to the details page for each media
 - Don't allow a user to vote for the same media more than once